intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 Here are the options to enable BF16 mixed precision in TensorFlow

 1. Keras mixed precision API
-2. Transfer learning usecase with Tensorflow Hub SavedModel
+2. Mixed Precision for Tensorflow Hub models
 2. Legacy AutoMixedPrecision grappler pass

 This guide describes the options in details.